posted by AHIP

 For many, the age of 65 is the new 45.
 Advances in care and care management enable people to remain healthy and active longer.
 Long-term care coverage and Medicare Advantage programs are some of the ways health insurance providers help people to manage their health as they age.

 The Centers for Medicare and Medicaid Services (CMS) updated its policies for 2019 to allow Medicare Advantage plans to include additional services to help patients be healthier and live better.
-This clears the way for insurance providers to help people manage their overall health—not just their medical care—by providing new benefits such as grocery delivery or rides to medical appointments.
+This has cleared the way for insurance providers to help people manage their overall health – not just their medical care – by providing new benefits such as grocery delivery or rides to medical appointments.

 Here are some ways that health insurance providers reach beyond reactive medical treatment to help prevent illness and reduce the need for emergency care, protecting patients, plans, and taxpayers:

 Ninety-two percent of people over age 65 have at least one chronic condition, like heart disease, cancer, or diabetes.
 The good news is that prescription drugs make it easier for many seniors to manage these health conditions.
-However, rapidly rising drug prices can make it harder for patients to get the medicine they need to stay healthy.
+However, rapidly rising drug prices make it harder for patients to get the medicine they need to stay healthy.